-For every new investment in equity, we are integrating a commitment from the company and the shareholders to make its best efforts to decarbonize in line with Net Zero by 2050.
+For every new investment in equity strategies, we are integrating a commitment from the company and the shareholders to make its best efforts to decarbonize in line with Net Zero by 2050.

-We are engaging to have 100% of portfolio companies (equity) with very high stake on climate (as assessed by a third party) to have implemented environmental or climate policy by 2025.
+We are engaging to have 100% of companies (equity) with average or higher risk on climate implement an action plan aligned with Net Zero by end of 2025.